r0ry64/og-xbl-multiplayer-info/README.md

 # og-xbl-multiplayer-info
-Original Xbox Live multiplayer info for Insignia supported games only.
+Original Xbox Live multiplayer features and info for Insignia supported games only.
 Work in progress.